-Are you replacing your roof and curious to know what types of shingles are out there?
+Are you replacing your roof and curious about the types of shingles available?

 When it comes to finding a shingle for your roof, it is a lot like shopping for toothpaste, or anything for that matter.

-At the store, the toothpaste section has what seems like hundreds of things to choose from and we often just go with what is cheapest.
-However, for shingle shopping, it is, and it isn’t as simple as just picking out a shingle and a color as there are a variety of types of shingles, colors, selections, and other factors you must weigh.
+At the store, the toothpaste section has what seems like hundreds of options, and we often go with the cheapest.
+However, for shingle shopping, it is, and it isn’t as simple as just picking out a shingle and a color, as there are a variety of types of shingles, colors, selections, and other factors you must weigh.

 Today, we will cover all of the different roof shingle types you can potentially choose from and the pros and cons of each.
 But first, what is a roofing shingle, and what is essential?
 We will help you learn the answers!